Knee Injuries: Causes and Treatments.

 Non-Surgical Management

-• Rest and Ice to reduce inflammation
+• Rest and ice to reduce swelling

 • Bracing or compression for support

-• Physiotherapy to regain strength and flexibility
+• Physiotherapy to rebuild strength and flexibility

 • Anti-inflammatory medications to relieve pain